Why Does Email I Send Fail But a Reply Works?

 • You type the email address in by hand.

-• Your use your address book or contacts list to enter it automatically.
+• You use your address book or contacts list to enter it automatically.

-Errors come from either method, and can be very, very subtle.
+Errors can come with either method and can be very subtle.

-When you reply to a message, however, the email address you’re sending To: comes from the email message you are replying to, and nowhere else.
-It can still be wrong, of course, but generally, because it’s the email address of the other person, they’re the one who typed it in, and presumably got it correct.1
+When you reply to a message, however, the email address you’re sending to comes from the email message you are replying to and nowhere else.
+It can still be wrong, of course, but because it’s the email address of the other person, they’re the one who typed it in, and presumably, it’s correct.1

 Names and addresses